Lawrence (musician)

-Lawrence Hayward, known mononymously as Lawrence, is an English singer, songwriter and guitarist.
+Lawrence (born Lawrence Hayward) is an English singer, songwriter and guitarist.
 He is known as the frontman in the English indie pop bands Felt, Denim, and Mozart Estate (formerly Go-Kart Mozart).

 Music career

 Felt

 Felt released ten albums in the 1980s, and Lawrence was the only constant member of the band from its inception in 1979 to its dissolution in 1989, though he doesn't appear at all on the band's penultimate album, Train Above The City, despite being present at the recording sessions.
 During his time in the band, he served as lyricist and co-songwriter, together with then-lead guitarist Maurice Deebank, who left the band in 1985.

 Denim

 After the dissolution of Felt, Lawrence formed Denim.
 Influenced lyrically by Lawrence's upbringing during the 1970s and stylistically by bubblegum and glam rock, Denim released two albums in the 1990s, plus a compilation of B-sides and extra tracks, but mainstream success continued to elude Lawrence.
 A third album (sometimes referred to as Denim Take Over) was shelved indefinitely, and a standalone single "Summer Smash" was withdrawn from being released shortly after the death of Princess Diana.
 Lawrence co-wrote the first single by Shampoo, "Blisters and Bruises", released in 1993.